jkodner18/jkodner18.github.io/projects.md

 </div>
 <button class="collapsible">Jewish languages</button>
 <div class="content">
     <p>From July 2022 to August 2023, I served as Documentation Manager of the HUC-JIR Jewish Language Project, where I led the organization's work in documenting endangered Jewish language varieties — primarily <a href="https://www.jewishlanguages.org/judeo-iranian">Judeo-Iranian</a> and <a href="https://www.jewishlanguages.org/jewish-aramaic">Jewish Neo-Aramaic</a>.
 For both languages, I coordinated the filming, transcription/translation, and dissemination of over 10 authentic language sample videos.
 I also collaborated with the community of Jewish Neo-Aramaic speakers to lay the groundwork for an online recorded dictionary, as well as a speaker of Judeo-Arabic to produce an <a href="https://youtu.be/rsPCCsw7UsQ">oral history</a> in the language.
-Finally, in November 2022, I applied for a grant with the Wikimedia Foundation and was awarded approximately $50,000 to create and upload content in endangered Jewish languages to the various Wikimedia Projects, including Wikimedia Commons and Wikipedia.</p>
+In November 2022, I applied for a grant with the Wikimedia Foundation and was awarded approximately $50,000 to create and upload content in endangered Jewish languages to the various Wikimedia Projects, including Wikimedia Commons and Wikipedia.
+In Fall 2025, I taught a 6-week virtual course on language documentation, where we as a class collectively documented Judeo-Kashani.</p>
     <ul>
         <li><a href="https://meta.wikimedia.org/wiki/Grants:Programs/Wikimedia_Community_Fund/Documenting_and_increasing_Jewish_language_representation_on_Wikimedia">[Grant]</a> <a href="https://forward.com/culture/554932/jewish-languages-iran-neo-aramaic-endangered-preservation-wikimedia">[News article]</a></li>
+        <li><a href="https://newlehrhaus.org/program/judeo-kashani-the-endangered-language-of-iran-s-little-jerusalem">[Course site]</a></li>
     </ul>
     <br>
 </div>